Definition of patria potestas

-What made you look up patria potestas?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up patria potestas?
+Please tell us where you read or heard it (including the quote, if possible).